contentmunch/muncher-draftjs/README.md

 ![Release and publish](https://github.com/contentmunch/muncher/workflows/Release%20and%20publish/badge.svg)  ![Tests](https://github.com/contentmunch/muncher/workflows/Test/badge.svg)
 # Muncher
-Muncher is a rich text editor focused on content reuse based on [Draftjs](https://draftjs.org/).
+Muncher is a rich text editor based on [Draftjs](https://draftjs.org/) with a focus on content reuse.

 ## Coding rules
 We use [GitHub Flow](https://guides.github.com/introduction/flow/) for our project workflow.